General solution of the time evolution of two interacting harmonic oscillators

 \section{Extension to higher order interactions}

 The techniques developed in this paper can be extended to solve Hamiltonians that include higher order interactions.
+By this we mean interactions that are at least cubic in the product of the annihilation and creation operators.
 We will first provide an example that has already been studied in the literature, and then introduce a more general treatment.

-Consider a quadratic two-mode Hamiltonian which only includes a mode-mixing term,
+Consider a quadratic two-mode Hamiltonian which only includes a mode-mixing term

 This Hamiltonian is obtained by setting $\omega_b=-\omega_a=-\omega$, $g_{bs}=g$ and $g_{\textrm{sq}}=\lambda_\textrm{a}=\lambda_\textrm{b}=0$ and $g_{bs}=0$ in \eqref{basic:hamiltonian}.
 The matrix form \eqref{symplectic:representation:hamiltonian} of the Hamiltonian is